samderry/finalCapstone/README.md

 <br/>

 ## Description
 This project generates sentiment analysis.
-The task involved analysing the sentiment of a sample set of customer reviews for Amazon products.
+The program analyses the sentiment of a sample set of customer reviews for Amazon products.
 The dataset comprises 28,332 products reviews including basic product information, rating, review text, and more for each product.
 The analysis required that the dataset review text be cleaned prior to processing.